 - If income exceeds 58,050 EUR per year, a freelancer pays around 895 EUR per month

-- If income is less than 12,740 EUR per year, a freelancer pays around 180 EUR per month
+- If income is less than 12,740 EUR per year, a freelancer pays about 180 EUR per month

 Will State Pay for Private Health Insurance?

-What to do if you lose your job but signed with private insurance?
+What to do if you lose your job but are signed with private insurance?

 To be able to receive health insurance funded by the state, former employees must:

 - Be entitled to the unemployment benefits in Germany – have paid social contributions for 12 months in the last 30 months

 - Change private insurance provider to the public as soon as possible after the termination

 - Health insurance for expats, employees, self-employed and freelancers

 - Best free credit card